Ramneek82810/Traffic-Sign-AI/README.md

 ## ⚙️ Usage 🚀
 1. Train the Model:
-Train the CNN model on the dataset: python train_model.py
+Train the CNN model on the dataset
-📈 Training started!

 2. Test the Model:
-Evaluate the model's performance: python evaluate_model.py
+Evaluate the model's performance
-✅ Model evaluation completed!

 3. Classify New Images:
-Use the trained model to classify traffic signs: python classify_image.py --image path_to_image
+Use the trained model to classify traffic signs
-🖼️ Classification done!

 ## 📈 Results 📊
 The model achieves an accuracy of 95.4% on the test set.